 SCOPE OF WORK

+INFORMATION TO VENDOR

+Confidential Material

+Any material that is to be considered as confidential in nature must be clearly marked as such and will be treated as confidential by the City to the extent allowable in the Open Records Act.

+Purpose

+The purpose of this document is to solicit Proposals to provide printing and mailing services for the City of Goodlettsville Utility billing.

+The Vendor submitting a successful Proposal must clearly demonstrate its ability to provide these services and support.

-printing and mailing services for the City of Goodlettsville Utility billing.these services and .accept a file generated by the City’s Utility Billing software module and produce and mail monthly statements.The City of Goodlettsville provides Sewer services, sanitation service and has a storm water maintenance utility.
+The solution must include and clearly demonstrate its ability to accept a file generated by the City’s Utility Billing software module and produce and mail monthly statements.

+Background

+The City of Goodlettsville provides Sewer services, sanitation service and has a storm water maintenance utility.
 All of these services are provided to residences and businesses within the City of Goodlettsville and are assessed a monthly user fee.

+METHOD OF AWARD

 The City of Goodlettsville will review all proposals to determine compliance with the requirements as specified in the RFP.
 Only proposals which, in the opinion of the Selection Committee, meet the requirements of the RFP will be further evaluated.

 Recommendation of award will be based on the following: